 2. Preheat your oven to 350.
 Line a loaf pan with parchment paper.
 Take cream cheese out of fridge and allow to soften.

 3. Blend egg, milk, and a drizzle of maple syrup–add two more if not using chocolate chips–in a large bowl.
-Add in carrot-cashew mix from the blender and the cinnamon, ginger, oats, and baking powder to the bowl; mix until blended.
+Add in carrot-cashew mix from the blender and the cinnamon, ginger, oats, flaxseed meal, and baking powder to the bowl; mix until blended.

 4. If adding chocolate chips, pour roughly half of the batter into the loaf pan, pushing and smoothing the batter around the pan to ensure the bottom is covered.
 Spread chocolate chips around the surface area of the pan, then pour in remaining batter and cover the chips.* (If not adding chips, just pour the whole bowl in and smooth it out.)